 Tom Thumb Theatre

-The Tom Thumb Theatre was originally built as a coach house in Victorian times, the building was transformed into one of the smallest theatres in the world in 1984.
-A striking mix of Japanese and Alpine Architecture, with a quirky, charming interior of velvet seats and flocked wallpaper.
-The family run venue programmes an innovative mix of cutting-edge theatre, off-beat comedy and wayward sounds (from Bluegrass to brand new bands.)
+The Tom Thumb Theatre was originally built as a Victorian coach house, and the building was transformed into one of the smallest theatres in the world in 1984.

-There is a ramshackle bar upstairs for a pre-show drink or post-show tipple, with cocktails out of jam-jars and a selection of local ales.
+There is a bar for a pre-show drink or post-show tipple

 Programme of events includes